effes3/alzheimerRAG/README.md

 But after implementing **Docling** to process PDFs, the system achieved a massive leap in **Faithfulness** and **Recall** with same **Infrastructure**

-> results of RAG on DB created by .md files via Docling
+> Table 2.
+Results of RAG on DB created by .md files via Docling (the HS parameter `alpha` is 0.7)
 >
 | Architecture | Faithfulness | Relevancy | Recall | Latency (s) |
 | :--- | :---: | :---: | :---: | :---: |